PART 1: PET GROOMING TERMINOLOGY

-IT IS EXTREMELY IMPORTANT TO PROPERLY M IX CLEANERS AND DISINFECTANTS, ESPECIALLY WHEN WORKIN WITH ANIMALS.
-READ THE DIRECTIONS AND MIeX PROPERLY.
+IT IS EXTREMELY IMPORTANT TO PROPERLY M IX CLEANERS AND DISINFECTANTS, ESPECIALLY WHEN WORKING WITH ANIMALS.
+READ THE DIRECTIONS AND MIXED PROPERLY.
 FOR EXAMPLE, THE DISINFECTANT 256 DISINFECTANT IS CALLED THIS BECAUSE ONE GALLON WILL MAKE 256 GALLONS OF DISINFECTANT.
-FIGURE FOR SIDEBAR 256 DISINFECTANT.

 GROOMER HEALTH AND SAFETY

 Groomers are exposed to an assortment of hazards such as small particles of hair, noise, dog waste, and physical wear and tear on our bodies.
 It is important to take steps to protect oneself.